-FY 2015-16 Funding Cycle is Underway - See the links below for the Calendar of Important Dates and Grant Application packages:
+FY 2015-16 Funding Cycle is Underway - See below for important information:

 Community Development staff is dedicated to serving the diverse needs of Ventura County residents, primarily those with lower incomes, to meet the unmet needs for affordable and supportive housing, community development programs, social service programs and economic development opportunities.
 This mission is carried out thanks to the following HUD grant programs:

 Community Development Block Grant (CDBG) - CDBG funds may be used for public facilities; public improvements; urban infrastructure; housing programs; economic development programs; and public services principally for persons of low and moderate income (which is defined as 80% or less of the area’s median income).
 Click here for more information from HUD regarding the CDBG program.

 HOME Investment Partnerships (HOME) – the primary purpose of this program is to provide decent, affordable housing, to lower-income households; expand the capacity of nonprofit housing providers; strengthen the ability of state and local governments to provide housing, and leverage private-sector participation.
 See information below regarding becoming a Community Housing Development Organization under the HOME Program.
 Click here to view more information from HUD regarding the HOME program.